-It’s spring, and that means we’re hunting for morel mushrooms in Northern Michigan.
+It’s spring in Northern Michigan, and that means we’re hunting for morel mushrooms.
 With a perforated bag in hand, foragers flock to their secret spots in search of the particularly tempting and decadent morel mushroom.
 If you’re new to the sport of morel hunting, read on to learn tips for locating this treasured food find, and check out a handful of delicious recipes that feature this hard-to-find treat.

 It takes eagle eyes and sturdy legs to bring home morels.
 While you’re hiking in the forest, keep a special eye out underneath poplar and old apple trees—known morel habitat.
 Also, know that where there’s one morel, there are probably more.
 If you spot one, stop, crouch down near ground level and scan the horizon 20 feet out in all directions: Getting down near the ground helps you spot them against the backdrop of a lighter colored sky.